 Myth: A well-run nonprofit should have low "overhead" costs

 Reality: Operating costs, such as paying utility bills, rent, salaries, and investing in office equipment are referred to by a variety of names, including "overhead," "administrative costs," and "indirect costs."
 While the terminology varies, one thing does not: these costs are essential to delivering on a nonprofit's mission, and have no relation to the level of effectiveness or the outcomes a charitable nonprofit may deliver.

 If you have two organizations that provide shelter and their roofs are leaking a bit (over head in the truest sense), with organization #1 doing cheap patches to keep their overhead ratio at 33 percent (but the leaks keep happening) and organization #2 has an overhead ratio of 38 percent because they replace the roof, which one is more effective?
 Or how about two organizations that just implemented new donor databases, one that has overhead of 31 percent and went with a cheaper, less secure solution, and the other has overhead of 37 percent because they went with one that emphasizes security.
 Which one do you want to donate to?

 Myth: Nonprofits don’t have paid staff; they only use volunteers

-Reality: According to the Bureau of Labor Statistics, in 2012, nonprofits employed 11.4 million people - that's 10.3 percent of private employment in the United States!
+Reality: According to the Johns Hopkins Center for Civil Society Studies and data from the Bureau of Labor Statistics, in 2016, nonprofits employed 12.3 million people - that's 10 percent of private employment in the United States!